dmlc/xgboost/doc/tutorials/dask.rst

   .. code-block:: sh

-    pip install pip install nvidia-nccl-cu12 # (or with any compatible CUDA version)
+    pip install nvidia-nccl-cu12 # (or with any compatible CUDA version)

   The default conda installation of XGBoost should not encounter this error.
 If you are using a customized XGBoost, please make sure one of the followings is true: